Marital Property Division

 - Marital debts, such as credit card bills, mortgages, car loans and home equity loans

 - Retirement accounts, such as Defined Benefit or Defined Contribution pensions, IRAs and 401(k) plans

 If there is no argument on the division of property, spouses will enter into a Property Settlement Agreement (PSA) which will be submitted to the court for the final divorce decree.
 If the spouses do not agree on the division of the property, then it will go to the courts to decide.

 The court will first take into account the Pre-Nuptial Agreement, if there was one.
 If not, they will use facts like the length of the marriage, previous marriages, each spouse's health and ability to work, each spouse's income, the assets, debts and income needs of each spouse, custody of dependent children under 18, etc. If your case does go to court, your Property Division Lawyer will go through each determining factor with you to prepare for your case.

 Our Experienced Attorneys are Here to Help

 Property division, custody, marital estates; they are all words that can invoke stress in the simplest of divorces.
-But not to worry, because Abom & Kutulakis, L.L.P. will put seasoned divorce lawyers on your side to fight for your rights and be sure your divorce ends fairly and in a way that you move on with your life afterwards.
-Contact us today to set up your free consultation.
+But not to worry, because Abom & Kutulakis, L.L.C. will put seasoned divorce lawyers on your side to fight for your rights and be sure your divorce ends fairly and in a way that you move on with your life afterwards.
+Contact us today to set up a consultation.
 We're ready to calm your stress!